 The employee was employed as a New Build and Mortgage Protection Adviser and had worked for the employer for less than two years.
 There was a commission scheme in place and she was entitled to 5 days company sick pay.
 Her contract required her to work 40 hours a week but in practice she worked long working hours – in excess of 48 hours a week.
 She had not opted-out of the maximum average 48-hour working week permitted by the Working Time Regulations.

-In May 2019 the employee emailed her managers about commission payments she believed she should have received but which hadn’t been paid to her.
+The employee emailed her managers about commission payments she believed she should have received but which hadn’t been paid to her.
 She then took two weeks off due to illness, after which she called a meeting with her manager.
 She raised that she was working more than an average of 48 hours a week, that it was stressing her out and that she wanted somehow to reduce her hours.
 She also raised that she hadn’t been paid what she was owed as she had not been paid her commission or all the sick pay she was expecting.

 Two working days later the employee was due to attend a meeting off-site but got a text message asking her to go into the office instead.
 When she arrived, she was told by Operations Manager that she was being let go and was given no other explanation.
 The employee did not receive a dismissal letter.
 She subsequently raised a grievance about her treatment which was dealt with by letter and not upheld.

-The employee made a number of claims to the employment tribunal, including that she had been automatically unfairly dismissed for asserting her statutory right to work less than an average of 48 hours per week and asserting her right not to have unlawful deductions made from her wages.
+The employee made a number of claims to the employment tribunal including that she had been automatically unfairly dismissed for asserting her statutory right to work less than an average of 48 hours per week and asserting her right not to have unlawful deductions made from her wages.

 The judge agreed and the employee succeeded in her automatic unfair dismissal claim.
 The judge noted that the employee did not have sufficient service to claim ordinary unfair dismissal as she had under two years continuity of service, however there is no minimum service requirement for claims of automatic unfair dismissal – that is dismissing an employee for a prohibited reason.
 The judge examined what the reason was for the employee’s dismissal and found amongst other things that: